mjlee5982/mjlee5982.github.io/_posts/2025-05-30-rethinking-quantization-for-the-real-world.md

 ### 3.4 Can Quantization Processes Mitigate Real-World LTD Issues?
 Considering the prevalence of LTD datasets across various real-world applications, and acknowledging that sampling and training techniques such as Decoupling Learning cannot entirely resolve performance disparities between head and tail classes, we explored whether the quantization process itself could further mitigate these disparities.
 Is there a simpler and more efficient way to reduce tail class performance degradation during quantization without extensive retraining?
 Our experimental results offer a clear answer: Mixed Precision Quantization (MPQ) can indeed partially address tail class performance issues during quantization.
-MPQ evaluates bit-width sensitivity for each layer, allowing varied bit-width assignments based on sensitivity.
-By incorporating tail class performance metrics into sensitivity evaluations, we developed a data imbalance-aware MPQ.
+We propose repurposing the existing Mixed Precision Quantization (MPQ) technique, originally designed to improve computational cost and energy efficiency, as a novel approach to address data imbalance issues that arise during the LTD based model compression process.
+In case of MPQ, to assign appropriate bit-widths to each layer, sensitivity analysis is required.
+In our approach, we incorporate tail-class performance indicators into the analysis, guiding the model to reduce its overemphasis on head classes and instead improve the performance on tail classes, effectively driving compression in a more balanced direction.
 This approach significantly improved tail class performance without additional training overhead associated with post-training quantization (PTQ).
 Compared to uniform quantization, this imbalance-aware MPQ showed negligible overall accuracy degradation while effectively reducing the performance gap between head and tail classes during the quantization process.

 <div class="row mt-3">
     {% include figure.html path="assets/img/2025-05-30-rethinking-quantization-for-the-real-world/table2.jpg" class="img-fluid" %}